sergpryimachuk/MilitarySymbologyKit/README.md

 You check how we use this package in the UI implementation in Views folder.

 [^1]:  On MacBook Pro 14, M1 Pro, with 16 GB RAM, it takes ~6 min.
+[^2]: Such as meteorological and signals, see the code for more details For our use case those are not needed.